 The University of Maryland Medical Center emphasized the importance of potassium in healthy digestion, of which, the dandelion is plentiful in.
 Potassium is used as en electrolyte and is utilized by the brain to send messages to your intestines, ensuring they function swiftly and effectively.
 So dandelions will stimulate your dog’s appetite and act as a catalyst for their digestion, which will, in turn, reduce indigestion and prevent excessive gas.

-A dandelion remedy is straightforward to rustle up and most effectively administered as a tea or tincture.
+A dandelion remedy is straightforward to rustle up, and most effectively administered as a tea or tincture.
 Because you can use the flower, roots and all, the entire dandelion can be used to create a natural dog remedy.
+Consult your vet before administering a dandelion remedy to confirm that the use is safe for your pooch.
+Your vet will also advise on the dosage.